 - There will be no cursing nor negative ranting (for example,

 “math sucks”) on any written work turned in.
 The penalty

 for such things on your written work will be a zero score on that

 - You need to have a valid email address registered with Campus

 Information System.
-I will regularly send emails to the class and will
+I will regularly send emails to the class and expect

-hold you accountable for receiving that information.
-If you have
+you to be responsible for receiving that information.

 - If you have crisis-level extenuating circumstances which require